 Furthermore, if you or anyone in your family suffers from allergies, clean carpets need to be a priority (1).
 Microscopic pollen, animal dander, insect parts and more could be lurking about in your flooring.
 These can come from the air around and are also brought inside on your body and shoes.

 How Often Should I Clean My Carpets?

 There are a few factors that help determine how often you should clean your carpets.
-Most manufacturers will say they need a professional clean at least once per year, but this doesn’t account for general upkeep.
+Most manufacturers will say they need a professional cleaning at least once per year, but this doesn’t account for general upkeep.

-Got High Foot Traffic and Furry Friends?
+Got High Foot Traffic And Furry Friends?

 This also means you should be vacuuming at least two to four times per week to keep the dander, hair, and grime from taking over your floors.

 For smaller families and homes without pets, vacuuming once per week is usually sufficient.
 You can pair this with other spot cleans which we delve into later.